ansys/pyansys-dev-guide/doc/source/abstractions/service.rst

 input file to MAPDL using auto-generated gRPC interface files.
 For more information, see `pyansys-protos-generator
 <https://github.com/ansys/pyansys-protos-generator>`_.
 The
-right-hand side shows the same workflow but uses the `PyMAPDL`_ library.
+right-hand side shows the same workflow but uses `PyMAPDL`_.

 +----------------------------------------------------------+--------------------------------------------+
 | Using the gRPC Auto-generated Interface                  | Using the `PyMAPDL`_ Library               |